dfsp-spirit/freesurferformats/README.md

 * FreeSurfer spatial transformation matrices can be read from m3z files (e.g., `transforms/talairach.m3z`).

+We also provide wrappers around existing neuroimaging file format packages:

-* NIFTI volumes: Reading is supported based on the [oro.nifti](https://CRAN.R-project.org/package=oro.nifti) package.
+* NIFTI volumes (v1, single file): Reading is supported based on the [oro.nifti](https://CRAN.R-project.org/package=oro.nifti) package.
 The result is transformed into an `fs.volume` instance, including computation of transformation matrices like vox2ras from the NIFTI header q-form/s-form, so NIFTI volumes can be used just like MGH/MGZ volumes.
 (Note: If you do not need the FreeSurfer-style transforms and all you want is to read NIFTI files, you should use `oro.nifti` directly.)

-* GIFTI: Reading is supported based on the [gifti](https://CRAN.R-project.org/package=gifti) and [xml2](https://CRAN.R-project.org/package=xml2) packages.
+* GIFTI: General reading is supported based on the [gifti](https://CRAN.R-project.org/package=gifti) and [xml2](https://CRAN.R-project.org/package=xml2) packages.
 GIFTI is a very versatile format that can hold different kinds of data, and *freesurferformats* provides custom readers for morphometry data, surface meshes, labels and annotations.
 It also comes with its own GIFTI write support, including a general data array writer as well as custom writers for the previously listed kinds of neuroimaging data.

+* CIFTI: Reading of morphometry data from CIFTI v2 files (`.dscalar.nii`) is supported based on the [cifti package by John Muschelli](https://CRAN.R-project.org/package=cifti).
+The wrapper functions in freesurferformats support extraction of the data for a specific brain model (surface mesh), and map the data to the appropriate vertex indices of the surface based on the CIFTI metadata.

 ## Installation